tier2tickets/Knowledge-Base/content/general/bestpractices.md

 Many RMM tools have their own system tray icon.
 We find that very few of our end users have ever used it, but a few select ones do.
 If your RMM supports it, we recommending adding an option to this menu for "submit a support ticket" that will launch the Tier2Tickets software.
 We have guides available on how to do this for a few RMM's already in the deployment section of our knowledge base.

 We can just do all of this for you and a whole lot more if you want.
-Talk to your account manager about a Premium Whiteglove Onboarding.
+Shoot us an email at support@tier2.tech.